PedroCordeiro07/lyra/README.md

 1. Spotify.properties -> Stores the app credentials.
 2. Tokens.properties -> Stores the tokens after the succeeded Spotify OAuth authorization.

-> **Important:** Never commit Spotify credentials, access tokens, refresh tokens, or other private information to the repository.

 ## Usage

 The main class currently features a straightforward loop to control the playback and available devices.